AyanUpadhaya/CODEPAD_MERN_APP/README.md

 - **Unique Security for Code Snippets**
   Each snippet is assigned a **random security string** called `secret`.
 This ensures that only the creator of the snippet can edit or delete their code or related information.

+- **Download snippets**
+  Download feature is available for snippets downloading.

 ---